Tarmac - 75%

 – No marshmallows on the fire

-Night 2 – A tranquil and peaceful family run camping and caravan site, just a 10 minute walk from Bala.
+Night 2 – A peaceful family run campsite at the southern end of Bala Lake in the village of Llanuwchllyn.
 Hot showers & toilets, but fires are not allowed unfortunately.

 We provide 2 or 3 person tents, let us know what combination works for your group.